-An individual must be authorized to work in the United States in order to participate in WIOAfunded programs.
 An applicant verifies authorization to work by presenting acceptable documentation that establishes both identity and employment authorization in accordance with the US Citizenship and Immigration Services (USCIS).
 The USCIS issues guidance on acceptable documentation for both identity and employment authorization.
+An individual cannot self-attest their work authorization status; these documents must be presented.
+Case managers are not required to upload physical copies but should record what documents were presented in case notes.
 See USCIS Form I-9, List of Acceptable Documents and M-274, Handbook for Employers in the Appendix of this manual for detailed information and examples of acceptable documentation to establish identity and work authorization.